 with equality only if the map $u$ projects to a constant map $u_Y$ to $Y$.
 In particular, any non-constant punctured holomorphic curve $u: S \to \R \times Z$ has at least one incoming puncture. \end{corollary}

 \begin{proof} The claim \eqref{angledecreasing} follows from Lemma \ref{anglechange}.
 To prove the last claim, let $u$ be a map as in the statement of the Lemma.
 Suppose that $u$ projects to a constant map $u_Y$ but is non-constant in $\R \times Z$.
-The equation \eqref{angledecreasing} implies that there are both positive and negative punctures.
-On the other hand, if $u_Y$ is non-constant then \eqref{angledecreasing} implies that there is at least one incoming puncture, that is, a point in $\ol{u}^{-1}(Y_-)$. \end{proof}
+The equation \eqref{angledecreasing} implies that there are both incoming and outgoing punctures.
+On the other hand, if $u_Y$ is non-constant then Lemma \ref{anglechange} implies that there is at least one incoming puncture. \end{proof}

-We assume the following conditions on our cobordisms to guarantee the chain maps are well-defined.
-Recall that $(Z_\pm,\alpha_\pm)$ are fibered contact/stable-Hamiltonian manifolds with base the symplectic manifolds $(Y_\pm, - \d \alpha_\pm)$.
-Let $(X,L)$ be a (cylindrical near infinity) cobordism pair from $(Z_-,\Lambda_-)$ to $ (Z_+, \Lambda_+)$ in the sense of Definition \ref{def:lagcob}.
+Now we consider more general cobordisms.
+The following conditions will be used to guarantee the chain maps induced from cobordisms are well-defined.
+Recall that $(Z_\pm,\alpha_\pm)$ are fibered contact/stable-Hamiltonian manifolds with base the symplectic manifolds $(Y_\pm, \omega_{Y_\pm})$.
+Let $(X,L)$ be a (cylindrical near infinity) cobordism pair with concave end $(Z_-,\Lambda_-)$ and convex end $ (Z_+, \Lambda_+)$ in the sense of Definition \ref{def:lagcob}.
 The normal bundle to $Y_\pm$ in $\ol{X}$ is the line bundle associated to $Z_\pm$.